 At this point, you’ve learned about all of the main criteria I recommend for narrowing your Roster.
 You’ve also learned about the strategies and resources you can use to obtain more detailed information about occupations such as the Occupational Outlook Handbook and Informational Interviews.
 We combine our knowledge of ourselves related to the criteria, with knowledge about specific occupations gotten from the strategies/resources, to inform our process of elimination.

-- Like I mentioned when talking about classifying your types, sometimes you just need additional career experiences to help you further develop your career likes and dislikes, discover your skills, and clarify your work values.
+- Like I mentioned when talking about classifying your types, sometimes you just need additional career experiences to help you further develop your career likes and dislikes, discover your abilities, and clarify your work values.
 This is common for people in high school and the early years of college, sometimes even beyond that.
 In fact, our interests can evolve later in life, which sometimes requires a re-evaluation of our chosen occupation.
 If you perceive that you won’t be able to further narrow your Roster until you have additional career experiences, then take some notes to summarize your career exploration journey thus far, and go out there and pursue those additional career experiences!
 Pick back up with the SCEA where you left off when you perceive that you’ve had the opportunity to learn more about your career preferences.
 Sometimes taking a break from career exploration can feel difficult.
 Important people in your life, your educational timeline, or your own self-expectations may be putting pressure on you to “make a decision now!”
 Sometimes that pressure is unreasonable and can be addressed in healthy ways.
 Other times, your circumstances will make it necessary to make some initial career decisions at this time.
 You can always make decisions and then revisit them, when possible, to adjust your career trajectory.
 The great thing about taking the SCEA is that you will likely have narrowed your Roster somewhat and thus you can use the occupations left on your list to guide what specific additional career experiences you pursue.
 You can be more efficient with your efforts.
 Some people even find that they have to start, pause, restart, pause, and restart the SCEA process as they grow older and wiser.
 With persistence and experience, I’m confident you will eventually arrive a place where you can narrow your Roster further than you have in the past.

 - You may genuinely have a wide variety of occupations that are equally good fits.
 If this is truly the case, then you can pick one of the remaining occupations on your Roster and pursue it.
 And if you find that your hunches were wrong and one of the other occupations on your Roster is actually seeming like a new best fit, then you can adjust your career path towards that new occupation.
 It is not uncommon for several occupations to have similar fits, but the degree of fit for each occupation differs slightly.
 For example, you may be equally interested in Medical Physician and Counseling Psychology, your skills and talents may be slightly better aligned with Medical Physician, but your work values may be slightly better aligned with Counseling Psychology.
 Thus, when you “average” all of the criteria together, the two occupations may be similar fits.
 In a situation like this, you can reflect on which of these criteria is most important to you (for me, my values tend to outweigh my skills), and choose an occupation accordingly.